1. Home

 Overview

-Employers at risk of high stakes litigation and dealing with sensitive investigations involving key personnel turn to Trina to minimize their legal risk, navigate changing legislative landscapes, win cases and protect their brand.
-Government contractors in highly regulated industries partner with Trina to comply with the myriad complex labor and employment laws and regulations unique to companies doing business with the federal government.
+Employers at risk of high stakes litigation and dealing with sensitive investigations involving key personnel turn to Trina to help them minimize legal risk, navigate changing legislative landscapes, and protect their brand.
+Trina partners with companies in highly regulated industries to help them comply with the myriad labor and employment laws, executive orders, and regulations that impact their business.
+She helps them assess key programs and policies, including DEI programs, to allow them to make required certifications, avoid legal liability, and meet their business objectives.

 Trina’s experience advising federal government contractors on essential employment and compliance issues includes advising them on the requirements of the Service Contract Act and the Davis-Bacon Act, and representing clients in investigations and litigation before the Department of Labor.
 She has also successfully defended and advised clients in whistleblower retaliation cases arising under the False Claims Act, National Defense Authorization Act, the Defense Contract Whistleblower Protection Act, and various state whistleblower protection laws.

-Trina is co-chair of Crowell’s Labor and Employment practice group, a member of the Government Contracts Group, and a member of the firm’s Management Board.
-She is also a Chambers USA-ranked attorney, and a 2023 Lawyers of Color Wonderful Women honoree.
+Trina is co-chair of Crowell’s Labor and Employment Group, a member of the Government Contracts Group, and a member of the firm’s Management Board.
+She is also a Chambers USA-ranked attorney and a 2023 Lawyers of Color Wonderful Women honoree.

 Career & Education